junaid-ublox/code-fellow/content/pillar/web/home-page.md

           Logos, Print, Web & Mobile, P﻿hoto Editing,﻿ Branding, Videos & Animation.
         photo:
           image: /img/graphics.png
+    content: We offer a broad range of services that involve the use of technology to manage and support various aspects of an organization and its operations.
   - type: empty_space
     variant: 50px
   - type: recentArticles